brsf11/mugen-riscv/README.en.md

 Download the image of the system to be tested (`.qcow2.zst` file) and use the `unzstd` command to extract it into a `.qcow2` file.
 Also, download the bootloader (e.g., `fw_payload_oe_uboot_*.bin`) and the startup script (`start_vm.sh`).
 Save all these files in the same directory.

 Start the virtual machine using the startup script and clone the mugen repository into a directory inside the virtual machine (e.g., `/root/mugen`).
 Then, use the `dep_install.sh` script to install dependencies.
-If necessary, you can make modifications to the virtual machine, such as installing the `lshw` package for network testing.
+If necessary, you can make extra modifications to the virtual machine, such as installing the `lshw` package for network-dependent testing.

 Once the virtual machine is prepared, shut it down using the `poweroff` command, and take note of the name of the `.qcow2` image file.